- Client – Bouygues UK

 As students left school for the Christmas holidays, staff and a team from the Council were busy transporting all of the required equipment and belongings into the newly installed accommodation next door, and this was ready for lessons when school resumed in January.

 Despite the new Classrooms being a temporary space, there is a noticeable improvement in the quality of teaching space.
-The old Technology Block had only 4 classes in the building (2 of which were workshops) and was cramped and dark; and having to house multiple machines, equipment, computers and drawing desks in a very small space had taken its toll.
-The temporary block now provides 2 No. large Design Studios upstairs, 2 No. Technology workshops, a general teaching classroom, preparation/storage rooms and toilets.
-The rooms are bright and spacious, and have already been equipped with many brand new machines, tools and classroom equipment that will be used in the new building once it is completed.
+The old Technology Block had only 4 No. classes in the building (2 of which were workshops) and was cramped and dark; and having to house multiple machines, equipment, computers & drawing desks in a very small space had taken its toll.
+The temporary block now provides 2 No. large Design Studios upstairs, 2 No. Technology workshops, a general teaching Classroom, preparation/storage rooms and toilets.
+The rooms are bright and spacious, and have already been equipped with many brand new machines, tools and Classroom equipment that will be used in the new building once it is completed.

-This improvement in facilities has already made a positive impact on students, with an increase in numbers opting to take Resistant Materials or Graphics as a GCSE subject from September.
-We hope that this trend continues, especially once the department is housed in its new permanent home next year!”
+This improvement in facilities has already made a positive impact on students, with an increase in numbers opting to take Resistant Materials or Graphics as a GCSE subject.
+We hope that this trend continues, especially once the department is housed in its new permanent home next year!“